Claude C. Smith '14 Professor of Political Science

 Valelly has served on several American Political Science Association (APSA) award committees and on the Executive Committee of the Social Science History Association.
 He co-chaired the Program Committee for the annual meeting in 1998 of the Social Science History Association and co-chaired the Program Committee for the 2006 Annual Meeting of APSA.
 In 2010-2011 he co-chaired the program committee for the Politics and History Organized Section of APSA.
 In 2011-2012, he was the President of the Politics and History Organized Section.
 He was APSA delegate to the American Council of Learned Societies from 2011 to 2014.

-Rick Valelly is a member of the Faculty Editorial Board of the University of Pennsylvania Press.
-He is also founder and co-editor of a series at the Press, "American Governance: Politics, Policy, and Public Law."
+Rick Valelly founded and is co-editor of a series at the University of Pennsylvania Press, "American Governance: Politics, Policy, and Public Law."
 He served on the Board of Editors for the Journal of Politics from 2007-2009.
 He was the founding editor-in-chief of Oxford Bibliographies in Political Science, an on-line annual.

 More information is available on his website.